-The NT-503DAB supports high-res audio over USB as well as high-res streaming over a network.
-DSD 5.6MHz and 24-bit/192kHz WAV/FLAC files can be played back from a PC or NAS drive.
-The NT-503DAB has built-in DAB/DAB+ radio support, as well as Spotify, Deezer, TuneIn radio portal and aptX Bluetooth.
-The TEAC’s HCLD circuit delivers high performance for single-ended headphones of up to 600ohms.
+The NT-503DAB supports high-res audio over USB and high-res streaming over network.
+WAV/FLAC files can be played from a PC or NAS drive while the radio supports DAB/DAB+ (built-in) along with Spotify, Deezer, TuneIn radio portal and aptX Bluetooth.
+TEAC’s HCLD circuit delivers high performance for single-ended headphones up to 600Ω.

 VERITA AK4490 DAC

 Not only is native playback with direct processing of 11.2MHz DSD signals possible, support is provided for an even greater variety of high-resolution audio sources, including 384kHz/32-bit PCM digital input.
-We have realized expression of the fine smooth detail and outstanding sense of sound placement that characterize high-resolution audio sources.
+We have realised expression of the fine smooth detail and outstanding sense of sound placement that characterise high-resolution audio sources.

 Furthermore, by processing the output signals of each channel completely with a differential from immediately after D/A conversion to the final output stage, common mode noise is removed and the sense of air that high-resolution audio has is not lost in transmission during balanced output.
 In addition to 44.1kHz and 48kHz internal clocks, 10MHz external clock input is also supported.

-In addition, with support for 10MHz external master clock input, synchronization with master clock signals of even higher precision is possible.
-By synchronizing with clock that has an even higher precision, you can enjoy changes in tone quality and improved audio quality that can be felt physically.
+In addition, with support for 10MHz external master clock input, synchronisation with master clock signals of even higher precision is possible.
+By synchronising with clock that has an even higher precision, you can enjoy changes in tone quality and improved audio quality that can be felt physically.

 4 PCM filters + 2 DSD filters